16 things to do in the North of England this spring

 Haven’t had the chance to meet the popstar in the flesh?
 Find Blondie in her ‘Lover’ era at Madame Tussauds London where you can grab as many selfies as you’d like!
 The waxwork of Taylor Swift is included in the music exhibition at Madame Tussauds alongside other superstars like Dua Lipa and Ed Sheeran.

-Mentioned in her most recent album ‘Midnights’, Wicklow is known as the Garden of Ireland and makes for the perfect retreat.
+Mentioned in her 2024 Grammy album of the year, ‘Midnights’, Wicklow is known as the Garden of Ireland and makes for the perfect retreat.
 Filled with rolling emerald hills, dramatic cliffs that kiss the sea and charming little villages that feel like they’ve been plucked straight from a postcard, Wicklow is the kind of place where Mother Nature went all out to showcase her beauty.

 If you’d like to see an original Swift outfit live in the flesh, head over to the Hard Rock Hotel in London situated opposite Marble Arch.
 In the foyer of the hotel, you’ll find the famous dress on display (you don’t need a booking to take a look!).